With a wide range of things to do in Bugis, you may struggle to plan an itinerary in this popular area in Singapore.

-The tenth-floor garden is the best spot for Bugis sightseeing, thanks to its panoramic views of the surrounding streets.
+The tenth-floor garden is the best spot for Bugis sightseeing.
+It deliver amazing panoramic views of the surrounding streets.
 On your way down, stop inside the café on the third floor to grab a quick meal or a cup of coffee.

 Taste the local flavours during a stroll through CHIJMES

 Want to know where to go in Bugis to try local cuisine?
 Visit one of the restaurants at the Convent of the Holy Infant Jesus (CHIJMES).
-It’s one of the oldest Catholic churches in Singapore, built in 1840.
+Built in 1840, it’s one of the oldest Catholic churches in Singapore.
 It’s now the centre of a cluster of restaurants, bars, and cafes.

 The variety of dining establishments make CHIJMES a necessary destination for foodies.
 You can try authentic Singaporean cuisine and culinary treats from other Asian regions.
 In the evening, the area often has live music and a vibrant atmosphere, attracting tourists and locals.